Non-Universality from Conserved Superoperators in Unitary Circuits: The Superoperator Algebra Approach to (Non-)Universality

 Note that since $\dliex{\gen_{U(1)}}\subseteq\bondx{U(1)}$, we can restrict our attention only to these subspaces of symmetric operators, see Fig.~\ref{fig:venn-diagrams}b.
-Furthermore, using the known dimensions of the $U(1)$ charge sectors on a spin-1/2 Hilbert space, we can deduce that: \begin{enumerate}[(i)] \item The Krylov subspaces $\hend_n^*$ are the tensor product of a one-dimensional irrep of $\scommx{U(1)}$ and of a $(\binom{L}{n}-1)$-dimensional irrep of $\sbondx{U(1)}$. \item The scar space $\hend_\mrm{scar} =\commx{U(1)}$ is the tensor product of an $(L+1)$-dimensional irrep of $\scommx{U(1)}$ and a one-dimensional irrep of $\sbondx{U(1)}$ (with zero eigenvalue).
-We say that there are $L+1$ degenerate scars. \end{enumerate} Since the generators $\gen_{U(1)}$ of Eq.~(\ref{eq:U1generators}) have a non-zero overlap with at least one of the operators $\hend_{n}^*$ for all $n$, the dynamical Lie algebra will contain all the operators in $\bigoplus_n\hend^*_n$ (see Lemma \ref{lem3} in App.~\ref{sec:app-math}).
-To study the overlap of these generators with $\hend_\mrm{scar}$ it is convenient to use the following Pauli-string basis for the scar space:
+Furthermore, using the known dimensions of the $U(1)$ charge sectors on a spin-1/2 Hilbert space, we can deduce that: \begin{enumerate}[(i)] \item The subspaces $\hend_n^*$ are the tensor product of a one-dimensional irrep of $\scommx{U(1)}$ and of a $(\binom{L}{n}^{2}-1)$-dimensional irrep of $\sbondx{U(1)}$. \item The scar space $\hend_\mrm{scar} =\commx{U(1)}$ is the tensor product of an $(L+1)$-dimensional irrep of $\scommx{U(1)}$ and a one-dimensional irrep of $\sbondx{U(1)}$ (with zero eigenvalue).
+We say that there are $L+1$ degenerate scars. \end{enumerate} Having characterized the decomposition of $\bondx{U(1)}$, we now study the overlap of the generators of Eq.~(\ref{eq:U1generators}) with each subspace.
+Notice that the operator $Z_j\in\gen_{U(1)}$ has non-zero projection on all $\hend_{n}^*$ -- since it is traceless and non-zero within each $n$-particle sector $\mc H_n$ of the physical Hilbert space.
+This implies that the dynamical Lie algebra will contain all the operators in $\bigoplus_n\hend^*_n$ (this is proven more in general in Lemma \ref{lem3}).
+Finally, to study the overlap of the generators with the one-dimensional degenerate subspaces in $\hend_\mrm{scar}$, it is convenient to use the following Pauli-string basis for the scar space: